Weekend Getaways: Places to Visit Near Delhi NCR This Long Weekend

 From refreshing treks to architectural marvels, here are 7 places that are perfect for a weekend getaway.

 The best part about living in and around a city like Delhi is that you are spoilt for choice when it comes to planning a vacation.
-Adding to the bonanza, 2018 is laden with several long weekends – giving you a perfect excuse to let that wandering spirit free.
+Adding to the bonanza, there is long weekend coming up – giving you the perfect excuse to let that wandering spirit free.

 1. Kareri Lake: Of Nature and Trekking

 A one-night journey from Delhi, Kareri Lake is an almost untouched glacial lake situated between the ranges of Dhauladhar.